Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Where to Buy Chicks in Georgia

-- •Tractor Supply — Locations statewide, carries chicks seasonally (spring)
+- •Tractor Supply: Locations statewide, carries chicks seasonally (February-May)

-- •Chick Days events typically run February through May
+- •Chick Days events: Typically run February through May at major retailers

-- •Swap meets and poultry auctions — Several happen across Georgia, especially in spring
+- •Swap meets and poultry auctions: Several across Georgia, especially spring

 Timing

 Georgia's mild climate means you can start chicks almost year-round, but spring (March-May) is ideal.
-Chicks started in spring will begin laying by late summer or early fall, just in time for shorter days.
+Chicks started in spring will begin laying by late summer or early fall.
+Avoid starting chicks in mid-summer if possible; brooding chicks while managing flock heat stress is doubly hard.

 Frequently Asked Questions